syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/cell-customization.md

         specialDate5.TextAlign = System.Drawing.ContentAlignment.MiddleCenter;
         specialDate5.TextImageRelation = System.Windows.Forms.TextImageRelation.TextBeforeImage;
         specialDate5.Value = new System.DateTime(2018, 7, 11, 0, 0, 0, 0);

+        this.sfCalendar.BackColor = System.Drawing.Color.White;
+        this.sfCalendar.BlackoutDates = null;
+        this.sfCalendar.Culture = new System.Globalization.CultureInfo("en-US");
+        this.sfCalendar.DownArrowImage = null;
+        this.sfCalendar.EnableAnimation = true;
+        this.sfCalendar.FooterHeight = 30;
+        this.sfCalendar.HeaderHeight = 70;
+        this.sfCalendar.Location = new System.Drawing.Point(154, 64);
+        this.sfCalendar.MaxDate = new System.DateTime(9999, 12, 31, 23, 59, 59, 999);
+        this.sfCalendar.MinDate = new System.DateTime(((long)(0)));
+        this.sfCalendar.Name = "sfCalendar";
+        this.sfCalendar.NavigationButtonAlignment = Syncfusion.WinForms.Input.Enums.NavigationButtonAlignment.Right;
+        this.sfCalendar.NumberOfWeeksInView = 6;
+        this.sfCalendar.ShowAbbreviatedDayNames = true;
+        this.sfCalendar.ShowFooter = false;
+        this.sfCalendar.ShowNavigationButton = true;
+        this.sfCalendar.ShowWeekNumbers = true;
+        this.sfCalendar.VisualStyle.Header.BackColor = System.Drawing.Color.Red;
+        this.sfCalendar.Size = new System.Drawing.Size(378, 354);
         this.sfCalendar.SpecialDates = new SpecialDate[] {specialDate1, specialDate2, specialDate3, specialDate4, specialDate5};
     }